 During the pilot phase, the researcher will be working with a small group students.
 The number of the students will be insufficient to make a concrete distinction between sample and population.
-Therefore, the students simulate the process of data collection by taking data from population bag, which is a container (bag or box) containing small pieces of paper with the height and the sex of each student in the class written on it.
+Therefore, the students simulate the process of data collection by taking data from population bag.
+A population bag is a bag containing small pieces of paper with the height and the sex of each student in the class written on it.